acode/FunctionScript/README.md

 enforcing conventions around FaaS, we're creating a standard language and idioms for how developers think about interfacing with functions as web services.

+FaaSlang is the result of tens of thousands of FaaS deployments, by thousands of developers, spread across a number of cloud service providers and the need to standardize our ability to organize and communicate with these functions.

 Take a current example of an AWS Lambda function **(A)**;